ngrx/platform/projects/ngrx.io/content/guide/data/extension-points.md

 ### Replace the HttpUrlGenerator

-This example replaces the `DefaultHttpUrlGenerator` with a customized `HttpUrlGenerator` that pluralizes both collection resource and entity resource URLs.
+This example replaces the `DefaultHttpUrlGenerator` with a customized `HttpUrlGenerator` that pluralizes both collection resource and entity resource URLs and adds hyphenation to REST endpoints.

-The implementation simply overrides `DefaultHttpUrlGenerator.getResourceUrls(string, string)`:
+This is implemented by overriding `DefaultHttpUrlGenerator.getResourceUrls(string, string)`:

 ```ts
 import { Injectable } from '@angular/core';